 Belviq’s link to cancer first came to light in January 2020 when the U.S. Food and Drug Administration found that Belviq users were more likely to receive a cancer diagnosis.
 The popular weightloss drug was pulled from U.S. shelves in February 2020.
-Since then, a growing number of patients are filing Belviq lawsuits.
+Since then, a growing number of patients began filing Belviq lawsuits.
 Upon a discovery that Belviq causes cancer, the FDA announced the drug would be removed from the market on February 23, 2020.
 Japan’s Eisai Inc voluntarily pulled the drug, but in a statement said that it disagreed with the FDA’s conclusions.
 All generic and brand name forms of the drug were pulled from the shelves.

 What is Belviq?

 Lorcaserin, marketed under the brand name Belviq developed by Arena Pharmaceuticals, Inc., is a diet pill used to treat overweight adults with a body mass index (BMI) of 30 or greater.
-The drug was also prescribed to adults with a BMI of 27 or greater with a weight-related health condition, such as diabetes or hypertension.
+The drug was also prescribed to adults with a BMI of 27 or greater with a weight-related health condition, such as type 2 diabetes or hypertension.

 In 2012, the FDA approved the drug to treat obesity by suppressing hunger.
 Along with diet and exercise was said to lead to significant weight loss.
 Lorcaserin was available in two forms:

 - Belviq: The 10mg tablet prescribed be taken twice a day.

 - Belviq XR: An extended-release form prescribed as a once-daily dose.

 If you were prescribed Belviq in either form and were diagnosed with cancer, call a Belviq Lawyer today.

 What types of cancer were identified in the Belviq study?